As crime surges on his watch, Trump warns of Biden’s America

 “Trump is the incumbent, so if bad things are happening right now, they get blamed on him,” Erickson said.
 “I don’t know how he can persuade voters that it’s Joe Biden’s fault.”

-Trump has tried to paint Biden as captive of his party’s most liberal elements who have called to dramatically reshape policing in America.
+Trump has tried to paint Biden as captive of his party’s most liberal elements who’ve called to dramatically reshape policing in America.

-His campaign has aired advertising in battleground states that shows a woman calling police for help as an intruder breaks into her home and getting a voice recording informing her that, because the police have been defunded, no one is available to take her call.
+His campaign has aired advertising in battleground states showing a woman calling police for help as an intruder breaks into her home and getting a voice recording informing her that, because the police have been defunded, no one is available to take her call.

 Chicago, Los Angeles, Philadelphia and New York have seen spikes in violent crime and homicides this year.
 And Trump has dispatched federal agents or announced plans to send agents to Albuquerque, New Mexico, Chicago, and Kansas City, Missouri, to try to stop the unrest.
 He’s also sent federal agents to Portland, Oregon, to try to forcibly quell protests around the federal courthouse.